Which of the following is an example of a phenotype? | Channels for Pearson+

 1

-Understand the concept of phenotype: A phenotype refers to the observable physical or biochemical characteristics of an organism, as determined by both genetic makeup and environmental influences.
+Understand the concept of phenotype: A phenotype refers to the observable characteristics or traits of an organism, such as its morphology, development, biochemical properties, physiology, and behavior.
+These traits result from the expression of an organism's genes as well as the influence of environmental factors.

-Differentiate between genotype and phenotype: Genotype is the genetic makeup of an organism, while phenotype is the expression of the genotype in the form of physical traits.
+Differentiate between genotype and phenotype: Genotype refers to the genetic makeup of an organism, the information contained within its DNA.
+Phenotype is the expression of that genetic information, influenced by environmental factors, resulting in observable traits.

-Identify examples of genotype: Terms like 'heterozygous genotype' and 'homozygous genotype' refer to the genetic composition of an organism, not the physical traits.
+Identify examples of phenotypes: Phenotypes include traits like eye color, hair color, height, and other physical characteristics.
+These are the visible or measurable expressions of the genetic information.

-Recognize examples of alleles: A 'recessive allele' is a variant form of a gene that can be masked by a dominant allele and does not directly describe a physical trait.
+Examine the options provided: Presence of a dominant allele, homozygous recessive alleles, and genetic mutation in DNA are all related to genotype, which is the genetic makeup.
+Blue eye color is an observable trait, making it a phenotype.

 Watch next